ajaymohandas89/vault-plugin-secrets-minio/README.md

 ### Configuration

-In order to configure the plugin instance, you must supply it with your Minio endpoint, root access key ID, and root secret access key for the Minio root user.
+To configure this plugin, point it at your MinIO endpoint and provide the root user's access key ID and secret access key. endpoint, root access key ID, and root secret access key for the Minio root user.

     vault write <path>/config/root
         -namespace=<vault-namespace>